 - Contact the researcher and set up a face-to-face interview.

 - You and the researcher have to complete a hard copy of the COMM 3990 Contract.

-- With the completed contract in hand, see our communication advisor in Ford 276 to receive your permission number for COMM 3990.
+- With the completed contract in hand, schedule an appointment with the communication advisor in 274 Ford to receive your permission number for COMM 3990.

 COMM 3970 is the class to take if you are interested in pursuing your own research.
 In order to conduct independent research, you must find a faculty member willing to act as your mentor and guide through the project.
 After reaching an agreement with a faculty member, fill out the Directed Activity contract online.
 Complete the contract before you register for the class.
 Here is more information on the Directed Activity contract.

 Undergraduate Research Opportunities Program (UROP)

 We also encourage you to apply for the Undergraduate Research Opportunities Program (UROP).
 This program, sponsored by the Office of Undergraduate Research, supports research projects dedicated to fulfilling the U of M’s commitment to research and expanding the store of human knowledge and expression.
 If you successfully apply, you will receive a stipend to support your research, and you'll have an opportunity to present your research at various university symposia.